B.S. in Physics

 The University of Mississippi's Department of Physics and Astronomy includes faculty with expertise in atmospheric physics, gravitational physics, condensed matter physics, physical acoustics, and experimental and theoretical high energy physics.

 A B.S. major in physics must have a working knowledge of mathematics, including differential equations.
 B.S. physics majors must take Math 261, 262, 263, 264, 319, and 353.
 All six required math courses should be completed by the end of the junior year.
-Forty-two hours of physics courses are required for the B.S. degree, including Phys 211, 212, 221, 222, 308, 309, 310, 317, 318, 319, 401, 402, 451; at least 2 hours of Phys 463 and/or 464; and Phys 417 as an additional upper-division physics laboratory-based course in addition to Phys 319.
-(Typically, either Phys 321 or Phys 417 is taken as the other lab class in part because either will complete the 42-hour requirement.)
-Students cannot take Phys 303 for credit toward the major.
-Students may satisfy the Phys 211-212 requirements by demonstrating a high level of proficiency on an exam, but then will need to complete the 42 hours of physics by taking additional higher-level Phys and Astr courses.
+At least 45 hours of physics and astronomy courses are required for the B.S. degree, including Phys 211, 212, 221, 222, 303, 308, 309, 310, 317, 319, 401, 402, 451; at least 2 hours of Phys 463 and/or 464; and Phys 417 as an additional upper-division physics laboratory-based course in addition to Phys 319.
+Students may satisfy the Phys 211-212 requirements by demonstrating a high level of proficiency on an exam, but then will need to complete the 45 hours of physics and astronomy by taking additional higher-level Phys and Astr courses.
 Up to 6 hours of astronomy courses at the 300 level or higher can count toward the degree.

 Admission requirements for the Bachelor of Science in physics is the same as the general undergraduate admission requirements.